manthan133/MoviePedia/README.md

 # MoviePedia
-A merely different movie rating-review concept based website created in java.
+A merely different movie rating-review concept based website on the way to be created in java.